Rock'n'Roll Circus Tour Final: 7days Special

+Ayumi Hamasaki Rock 'n' Roll Circus Tour is the thirteenth concert tour by Japanese recording artist Ayumi Hamasaki, held in support of her eleventh studio album, Rock 'n' Roll Circus (2010).
+The concert tour, which began at the Saitama Super Arena on April 10, 2010, spanned 41 performances throughout Japan.
+It concluded at the Yoyogi National Gymnasium on October 11, 2010, drawing an audience of approximately 400,000 people.

+Concert dates

+Concert DVD

 Ayumi Hamasaki Rock 'n' Roll Circus Tour Final: 7 Days Special is the thirteenth Concert DVD by Ayumi Hamasaki.
 It was released on April 20, 2011 the same day of the release of Ayumi Hamasaki A 50 Singles: Live Selection.
 This DVD was also release as a Blu-ray Disc.
 It was originally scheduled to be released at March 30, but was pushed back till April 20 due to the 2011 Tohoku earthquake and tsunami.
 It charted strong at #1 while Ayumi Hamasaki A 50 Singles: Live Selection charted behind, at #2, making her the first artist to hold #1 and #2 positions on the Oricon DVD Weekly Chart.
 The sales of these 2 DVDs made her the artist with the second highest DVD sales in Japan with 2,313,000 units sold, behind Arashi.